Capital market imperfections: Relation with incomplete markets

-Consequences of imperfections in capital markets
+Consequences of imperfections in credit markets

 With perfect information as the interest rate increases, expected return to the lender increases as the lender charges the borrower more for the lending service.
 However, with imperfect information there is also an indirect opposite effect.
 As the interest rate rises, the possibility of selecting riskier borrowers increases as the cost increases less for them as they may not pay it back.
 Hence, as the interest rate goes up, the return to the lender decreases only considering the adverse selection effect.
 Considering these two opposite effects, the lender may determine the interest rate to maximize the rate of return so it does not necessarily clear the market.
 In that situation, some individuals can not obtain any credit at the existing market interest rate although they are willingly to pay the market value.
-Hence, we see credit rationing as a result of imperfection in capital markets.
+Hence, we see credit rationing as a result of imperfection in credit markets.

 Credit rationing is not just caused from asymmetric information but also from limited enforcement in case of default.
 There are also costs used for law enforcement in order to get back the funds and in most of the case there is also possibility of not taking back at all if it was an unsecured loan.
 The problem of credit rationing arises most if the creditor does not have anything to provide as collateral.
 Even if he/she is a trustworthy person and would use the funds for good investment project and able to pay back his/her debt, the lender may not lend him/her so it leads to inefficient allocation of resources.

-In macroeconomic perspective one of the consequences of the imperfect capital markets is insufficient investment.
+In macroeconomic perspective one of the consequences of the imperfect credit markets is insufficient investment.
 Since most of the time firms finance their investment from credit markets, lack of supply of funds leads to insufficient amount of investment causing inefficient allocation of funds in the economy.
 Even though it was true that every agent could borrow at the amount they were willing to, we could not have reached the efficient allocation because of the high market interest rate causing from the cost of screening and monitoring of the banks.

-Based on the fact that in real world the capital markets are far from being perfect, we can clearly say that market clearing is a very specific result which may not hold in general.
+Based on the fact that in real world the credit markets are far from being perfect, we can clearly say that market clearing is a very specific result which may not hold in general.